 Can anorexia, bulimia, and other eating disorders co-occur with different mental health disorders?

-Anorexia canoccur with other mental health disorders such as:
+Anorexia can occur with other mental health disorders, including:

-Anorexia can make it difficult for women to become pregnant.
-Some women with anorexia struggle with amenorrhea, which occurs when their period stops.
-The psychological stress that co-occurs with anorexia, as well as compulsive exercise, can also negatively affect a woman’s fertility.
+Anorexia can make it difficult for individuals to become pregnant.
+Some women with anorexia struggle with amenorrhea, which is when their period stops occurring due to insufficient body weight.
+The psychological stress that co-occurs with anorexia may also negatively affect an individual’s fertility.

-Does anorexia make you vulnerable to other health conditions?
+Does anorexia increase your risk of developing other health conditions?

-Anorexia can cause numerous health complications in patients, the most severe being death.
-Other health problems include:
+Anorexia may cause numerous health complications in patients, including:

-- Heart issues such as irregular rhythms or even heart failure
+Cardiovascular issues such as irregular heart rhythms or heart failure

 Can children have anorexia?